Kale and Cabbage Colcannon

 Cook, bake, or microwave the potatoes in their skins until easily pierced.

 When cool enough to handle, peel the potatoes, cut them into large chunks, and place in a bowl.
 Mash coarsely and stir in the rice milk.

-Heat half of the oil in a large skillet.
-Add the leeks and sauté over medium heat, covered, for 2 to 3 minutes, or until wilted.
+Heat half of the oil in a large skillet or steep-sided stir-fry pan.
+If using leeks, add them first and sauté over medium heat, covered, for 2 to 3 minutes, or until wilted.

 Cook without stirring until the bottom of the mixture gets nicely browned.
 Stir and allow more of the mixture to brown.
-Season with salt and pepper and serve.
+If need be, give it another stir and let more of the veggies brown, until they are to your liking.
+Season with salt and pepper and serve at once.